emaicus/Rangers-and-Ruffians/docs/Rulebook.md

 __Beastmaster Abilities:__
 * __Rules:__
-  * __Pup:__ Your companion animal is small size.
-See the book of known beasts for details.
+  * __Pup:__ You may choose a companion animal.
+Choose a level 0 light creature denoted as a pup, kid, or cub, from the beasts section or a dragon hatchling from the book of known beasts.
 * __Choices:__
   * __Animal Companion:__ At the beginning of your journey, you may choose a an animal companion.
 See the book of known beasts for stats.
   * __Favorite Terrain:__ At the beginning of your journey, pick a favorite terrain.
 Whenever you are on it, you have advantage on any check related to the terrain, and may take advantage on an action every third turn during combat.